 The ruins of Trosky Castle are situated approx. 10 km (6 mi) south of the town of Semily.
 The castle was built on top of a hill and its ruins can be seen from far away, which makes it one of the most recognizable landmarks of Bohemian Paradise.

 Drábské Světničky is a former rock fortress with great views of the surrounding landscape.
 It is located near the town of Mnichovo Hradiště, northeast of the village of Dneboh, in the Příhrazy Rocks.
 It is quite popular among tourists and hikers because of the nice panoramic views.
 The entrance is free.

 Valdštejn Castle is one of the oldest castles in Bohemian Paradise, it was built in the 13th century.
 The castle is located near the town of Turnov.

-The ruins of Valečov Castle are located in the village Boseň near the town of Mladá Boleslav.
+The ruins of Valečov Castle are located in the village of Boseň near the town of Mladá Boleslav.

 Sychrov Chateau is a very well-preserved, large Neo-Gothic chateau from the 19th century.
 It is located approx. 6 km northwest of Trutnov.
 The chateau owes its current style to the French aristocratic Rohan family who owned it for 125 years.
 They decided to rebuild the existing Baroque castle in the Neo-Gothic style, which was popular in the 19th century.
 The museum in the chateau has one of the best collections of French portrait paintings in Central Europe.
 You can also see there Italian paintings from the 14th century and a collection of Czech glass paintings.